Frequently asked questions

 What is the purpose of the NPS Loyalty Forum?

-The NPS Loyalty Forum provides an opportunity for senior executives of companies that are using NPS disciplines to share best practices, network with others facing similar challenges, and help one another along the "NPS Journey."
+The NPS Loyalty Forum provides an opportunity for senior executives of companies that are using Net Promoter® disciplines to share best practices, network with others facing similar challenges, and help one another along the "NPS Journey."

-My company has committed to using NPS, but we're at a very early stage.
+My company has committed to using Net Promoter®, but we're at a very early stage.
 Does membership in the NPS Loyalty Forum make sense for us at this point?

-The NPS Loyalty Forum welcomes companies at all stages of the NPS journey as long as they have made a serious commitment to using NPS disciplines in their customer-centric efforts.
+The NPS Loyalty Forum welcomes companies at all stages of the Net Promoter journey as long as they have made a serious commitment to using the Net Promoter System® in their customer-centric efforts.

-The Forum conducts four in-person meetings per year and a number of interim meetings on topics of particular interest to Forum members.
+The NPS Loyalty Forum conducts four in-person meetings per year and a number of interim meetings on topics of particular interest to forum members.

 Where are the meetings held?

-Forum meetings are typically hosted by member companies at their US headquarters.
-Historically, as the Forum has several European-based members, we have held one meeting each year in Europe at a member location.
+Forum meetings are typically hosted by member companies at their headquarters.

 How are the meetings structured?